 Introduction

 Atrial fibrillation (AF) is a progressive condition affecting approximately [XXX] people in the UK each year.
 Having AF raises the lifetime risk of having a stroke, and so effective management of AF and the associated stroke risk is important.
-Oral anticoagulants (OACs), such as warfarin, dabigatran and rivaroxaban, reduce the risk of stroke, but carry a nontrivial risk of major bleeding events, which in some cases lead to death or levels of disablement equivalent to or worse than the strokes they aim to prevent.
-They are also relatively expensive, either directly due to drug acquisition costs in the case of new drugs like dabigatran and rivaroxaban, or indirectly due to monitoring costs in the case of warfarin.
+Oral anticoagulants (OACs), such as warfarin, dabigatran and rivaroxaban, reduce the risk of stroke, but carry a nontrivial risk of major bleeding events, which can lead to death or levels of disablement equivalent to or worse than the strokes they aim to prevent.
+They are also relatively expensive, either directly due to drug acquisition costs in the case of newer drugs like dabigatran, or indirectly due to monitoring costs in the case of warfarin.

 Because both the costs and risks associated with OACs are non-trivial, it is important to identify those patients where the benefits are likely to outweigh the risks.
 This means using diagnostic approaches to try to assess patients’ stroke risk, in order to target OAC prescription towards those at a higher risk.
 Currently clinical prediction rules using patient history and characteristics – CHADS2 & CHADS-VASc- are used to make this decision.
 Though cheap, due to not requiring additional testing, such clinical prediction rules can be wrong, leading either to overmedication of genuinely low risk patients (‘false positives’) or undermedication of genuinely high risk patients (‘false negatives’).
-Either of these outcomes can be suboptimal in their consequences, both directly in terms of medication costs, and indirectly in terms of reduced and duration of life and increased costs due to major bleeding events cause by their use.
+Either of these outcomes can be suboptimal in their consequences, both directly in terms of medication costs, and indirectly in terms of reduced and duration of life and increased costs due to strokes or major bleeding events.

 Because the consequences of wrong OAC prescription decisions can be so severe, we wanted to determine whether performing an additional, slightly more expensive diagnostic test in all newly diagnosed AF patients would lead to net improvements in clinical effectiveness.
 If performing this test were clinically effective, we want to know if it is cost-effective at standard NICE decision-making thresholds.
 Our additional diagnostic test of interest is transthoracic echocardiography (TTE).
 [Brief description of TTE including ref].